FlexShares Ultra-Short Income Fund (NYSEARCA:RAVI) Sees Strong Trading Volume

-FlexShares Ultra-Short Income Fund (NYSEARCA:RAVI – Get Rating) saw strong trading volume on Wednesday .
-138,655 shares were traded during trading, an increase of 166% from the previous session’s volume of 52,030 shares.The stock last traded at $74.72 and had previously closed at $74.62.
+FlexShares Ultra-Short Income Fund (NYSEARCA:RAVI – Get Rating) shares saw unusually-high trading volume on Wednesday .
+Approximately 138,655 shares were traded during trading, an increase of 166% from the previous session’s volume of 52,030 shares.The stock last traded at $74.72 and had previously closed at $74.62.

-The business has a fifty day moving average of $74.74 and a two-hundred day moving average of $74.50.
+The business has a fifty day simple moving average of $74.74 and a 200 day simple moving average of $74.50.

 Institutional Investors Weigh In On FlexShares Ultra-Short Income Fund

 A number of large investors have recently bought and sold shares of RAVI.
 Northern Trust Corp grew its holdings in FlexShares Ultra-Short Income Fund by 68.5% during the 1st quarter.
 Northern Trust Corp now owns 5,165,630 shares of the company’s stock valued at $5,578,000 after buying an additional 2,100,202 shares during the last quarter.
-Greenleaf Trust boosted its holdings in shares of FlexShares Ultra-Short Income Fund by 212.7% during the third quarter.
-Greenleaf Trust now owns 217,902 shares of the company’s stock worth $16,210,000 after purchasing an additional 148,212 shares during the last quarter.
-Jane Street Group LLC boosted its holdings in shares of FlexShares Ultra-Short Income Fund by 135.7% during the second quarter.
-Jane Street Group LLC now owns 151,677 shares of the company’s stock worth $11,293,000 after purchasing an additional 87,336 shares during the last quarter.
-Sowell Financial Services LLC purchased a new stake in shares of FlexShares Ultra-Short Income Fund in the third quarter valued at $5,746,000.
-Finally, Envestnet Asset Management Inc. increased its stake in FlexShares Ultra-Short Income Fund by 377.4% in the third quarter.
-Envestnet Asset Management Inc. now owns 80,174 shares of the company’s stock valued at $5,964,000 after purchasing an additional 63,379 shares during the last quarter.
+Greenleaf Trust increased its stake in FlexShares Ultra-Short Income Fund by 212.7% in the third quarter.
+Greenleaf Trust now owns 217,902 shares of the company’s stock valued at $16,210,000 after purchasing an additional 148,212 shares during the last quarter.
+Jane Street Group LLC lifted its position in FlexShares Ultra-Short Income Fund by 135.7% during the second quarter.
+Jane Street Group LLC now owns 151,677 shares of the company’s stock worth $11,293,000 after buying an additional 87,336 shares during the period.
+Sowell Financial Services LLC acquired a new stake in FlexShares Ultra-Short Income Fund in the 3rd quarter worth about $5,746,000.
+Finally, Envestnet Asset Management Inc. grew its holdings in FlexShares Ultra-Short Income Fund by 377.4% in the 3rd quarter.
+Envestnet Asset Management Inc. now owns 80,174 shares of the company’s stock valued at $5,964,000 after buying an additional 63,379 shares during the period.

 About FlexShares Ultra-Short Income Fund